kalyanhadooptraining/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

  a1.sinks.k1.serializer.regex = ([^:]*):([^,]*),(.*)

-The above configuration will round down the timestamp to the last 10th minute.
+The above configurations will round down the timestamp to the last 10th minute.
 For example, an event with timestamp header set to 11:54:34 AM, June 12, 2012 and 'country' header set to 'india' will evaluate to the partition (continent='asia',country='india',time='2012-06-12-11-50'.
 The serializer is configured to accept tab separated input containing three fields and to skip the second field.